alephium/www/src/content/homepage.md

       description: Contribute to the security and stability of the Alephium network.
 Help maintain a decentralized network structure and ensure optimal performance and reliability for your decentralized applications.
       link:
         url: https://docs.alephium.org/full-node/

-pageSectionStatsContent:
-  titleRows:
-    - Made for Real Adoption.
-    - Built to Last.
-  cards:
-    - title: Fast
-      description: Alephium moves as fast as you do.
-With block times of just 8 seconds, sharding, and Proof-of-Less-Work, it delivers fast, efficient, and reliable performance - ready to scale as adoption grows.
-      stat: Over 10,000 transactions per second
-    - title: Scalable
-      description: Built to handle high throughput without sacrificing security, Alephium’s architecture ensures that fees remain predictable and affordable - empowering developers and users alike.
-      stat: live-transactions
-    - title: Secure
-      description: With a truly decentralized Proof-of-Work model, Alephium operates independently of vulnerable central validators, ensuring maximum security, trustlessness, and censorship resistance.
-      stat: 125+ independent mining nodes
-    - title: Sustainable
-      description: Alephium’s Proof-of-Less-Work mechanism reduces energy consumption, making it one of the most sustainable and responsible blockchains built for the future.
-      stat: 87% lower environmental impact vs. traditional PoW

 pageSectionCtaContent:
   titleRows: